BBMRI-ERIC/directory-negotiator-sync/README.md

 | SYNC_JOB_SCHEDULE_INTERVAL | The interval (in seconds) of the Chron main service.
 The synchronization will be performed every [X] seconds according to this value |

+## Integration tests

+Prerequisite: a compose file to run negotiator, oidc test service and emx2 testing directory is available under ` negotiator_directory_sync/tests/compose `  .

+First, from this directory run the compose:

+`docker-compose -f docker-compose-integation-tests.yml  up -d`

+Note: Adjiust the build reference to the Negotiator accordingly before run

+Once that all the services are up and running, run the integration tests.
+From ` negotiator_directory_sync/tests/compose ` run:

+` pytest integration_tests.py `